You want to eat healthy, right? Feel better, maybe lose a few pounds after months of COVID-19 comfort snacking.

 The dietitian’s unofficial mantra, moderation is key to making sustainable lifestyle changes.
 The foods we eat 80% of the time have the greatest impact on our health.
 And choosing mostly nutrient-dense foods will offset the occasional less-healthy choice.

-“I prefer seeing clients make small, realistic changes, instead of overhauling their diets overnight,” Logan explained.
+“I prefer seeing clients make small, realistic changes, instead of overhauling their diets overnight,” Anderson explained.
 “Small changes make a big difference over time, and that builds confidence.”
 In other words, think cleaner eating.